KaiWenger/memochange/README.md

 #> [1] 0.07142857
 ```

-This yields a list stating the location of the break (observation 151), semiparametric estimates of the order of integration in the two regimes (0.86 and 1.03) as well as the standard deviations of these estimates (0.13 and 0.15).
+This yields a list stating the location of the break (observation 151), semiparametric estimates of the order of integration (the persistence) in the two regimes (0.86 and 1.03) as well as the standard deviations of these estimates (0.13 and 0.15).

 ``` r
 oil$DATE[151]